gnu-user/qa-project/design/FrontEnd/FRONTEND_DESIGN_NOTES.md

 Transaction Classes
 ------------------------

-These classes all implement the transaction interface and provide the logic for processing each of the transactions.
+These classes all inherit the transaction class and provide the logic for processing each of the transactions.

-### TransactionInterface (Interface)
+### Transaction (Abstract)

-The Transaction interface is a *pure interface*, meaning that **every** transaction code that implements the interface must implement the following operations.
+The Transaction class is an abstract class that provides the basic functionality every subclass must have.

-#### virtual String get_transaction() = ();
-* This returns the transaction as a String that can be written to the daily transaction file

-### Login Implements TransactionInterface

-The Login transaction implements the transaction interface, contains the login transaction details, if the login is successful the login returns a reference to the current user that is now logged in.

 #### private String code
-* The login transaction code, "01"
+* The transaction code

 #### private User* user
 * Reference to a user

 #### private String transaction
-* The login transaction in the daily transaction file format
+* The transaction in the daily transaction file format

-#### private void save_transaction()
+#### private virtual void save_transaction()
 * Saves the information for the transaction into the daily transaction format
 * Sets the private transaction member

+#### String get_transaction() = ();
+* This returns the transaction as a String that can be written to the daily transaction file

+### Login inherits Transaction

+The Login transaction implements the transaction interface, contains the login transaction details, if the login is successful the login returns a reference to the current user that is now logged in.

 #### Login(User current_user)
 * If the user object is null the login transaction succeeds (not currently logged in), otherwise an